Community Asset Divestment Updates

 Councils hold community land, buildings and facilities on behalf of their community.
 Periodic review ensures those assets are still serving a clear public purpose and demonstrates responsible stewardship, rather than passive ownership.

-There are currently more than 700 community assets across the Tablelands region.
-Many of these are underutilised, not fit-for-purpose, close to end of life and not sustainable
+Many of the community assets across the Tablelands region are underutilised, not fit-for-purpose, or close to end of life.

 Divestment action for these aging facilities is long overdue.
-This issue should have been addressed following the 2008 amalgamation of three Councils, however since the amalgamation, council has progressively increased community assets with little or no reduction of older assets.
+This issue should have been addressed following the 2008 amalgamation of three councils, however since the amalgamation, TRC has progressively increased community assets with little or no reduction of older assets.
 This is not sustainable.

 Aging or underutilised buildings can become financial liabilities.
 Divestment can eliminate long-term maintenance backlogs and reduce exposure to escalating capital works costs.

-Maintaining property is expensive—repairs, compliance, utilities, insurance, and staffing all add up.
+Maintaining property is expensive—repairs, compliance, utilities and insurance.
 (For example, the Atherton pool costs approximately $700,000 per year to maintain and operate).

-TRC only has a small rate-payer base of around 13,500 and our ratepayers simply can’t afford the cost of maintaining so many assets.
-(Around 19 ratepayers per asset!)
+TRC has a small rate-payer base and our ratepayers simply can’t afford the cost of maintaining so many assets.

 Community needs evolve over time.
-Population growth, demographic shifts, and service delivery changes (including digital services) may make certain facilities redundant.
-Asset review ensures the portfolio reflects current and future strategic objectives.
+Population growth, demographic shifts, and service delivery changes (including access to digital services) may make certain facilities redundant.
+Asset review ensures the portfolio reflects current and future community needs and strategic objectives.

-Having a thorough community asset review and divestment process in place reflects best practice and ensures that Council remains responsive as community needs evolve over time.
+Having a comprehesive review and divestment process for community assets reflects best practice and ensures that TRC remains responsive as community needs evolve over time.

-Council released its Community Facility Strategy in 2019, part of the strategy is ensuring community facilities meet community needs and deliver public value and consider community needs into the future.
+Council released its Community Facility Strategy in 2019, and part of the strategy is ensuring community facilities meet community needs and deliver public value into the future.

 Since 2019, TRC has managed and planned community facilities in alignment with the strategy and worked towards implementing a process to review and divest community assets to ensure they are delivering the greatest possible public value.